arjunr00/ucla-cs239-s20-qreative/HW1/README.md

 ### Usage
 We randomized the function f(x) with load or generated ***s*** to reduce undefined behavior from the user.
 Mostly because our ***s*** must be stored as a bitstring so it seemed robust to keep it abstracted.
+Note that here, the whole algorithm runs `(n-1)` times to generate a set of `(n-1)` ys in the hopes that they are linearly independent.
+Furthermore, to maximize the probability that a single set of iterations generates linearly independent ys, a factor of `4` is multiplied into the number of desired trials.
+Thus, if m is the number passed as `--trials` below, then the total number of iterations performed is actually `4m(n-1)`.

 ```
 To run: